 Emptying Trash Through the Command Line

-Method 1: Delete files in Trash folder with rm command
+Method 1: Delete files in the Trash folder with the rm command

 $ cd .local/share/Trash/